-The government is currently consulting on 2 documents which seek to make changes to the planning system.
-Both consultations launched on 6 August 2020.
+The government consulted on 2 documents which sought to make changes to the planning system.
+Both consultations ran between August and October 2020.

 Changes to the current planning system consultation

-This consultation runs for 8 weeks until 1 October 2020.
+This consultation ran for 8 weeks until 1 October 2020.

-The document focuses on the following key areas of change within the planning system:
+The document focused on the following key areas of change within the planning system:

 - Proposed changes to the standard method to calculate each authority’s housing need

 - Securing of First Homes – homes sold at a discount market price for first time buyers, including key workers

 - Temporarily changing the threshold of housing proposals where developers must contribute to affordable housing, from 10 or more, to 40 or 50 homes.
 The idea behind this is to support small and medium house-builders